gpaux/Mediana/CaseStudy04.md

 - Correlation matrix of the underlying multivariate normal distribution used in the copula method.

-The hazard rates for PFS and OS in each treatment arm are defined based on the information presented in the previous Table (`placebo.par` and `treatment.par`) and the correlation matrix is specified based on historical information (`corr.matrix`).
+The hazard rates for PFS and OS in each treatment arm are defined based on the information presented in the table above (`placebo.par` and `treatment.par`) and the correlation matrix is specified based on historical information (`corr.matrix`).
 These parameters are combined to define the outcome parameter sets (`outcome.placebo` and  `outcome.treatment`) that will be included in the sample-specific set of data model parameters (`Sample` object).

 {% highlight R %}
 # Outcome parameters: Progression-free survival